I went and saw the Ladybird movie at the movies with my son.

 “Excellent choice, son,” I agreed.

-Note that the Australian edit of Ladybird received a lower rating (M, rather than MA15+) than the international release.
+Note that the Australian edit of the Ladybird movie received a lower rating (M, rather than MA15+) than the international release.
 Ladybird is available to download now.